The Fraser Valley in BC: Fishing, Scenery and Fun

 Today, Fort Langley is a thriving tourism destination, antique shops, bookstores and restaurants, line the streets of this small community.
 Summer weekends are bustling with tourists from around the world.

-Walking trails from Fort Langley follow the gentle banks along the Fraser River where long ago the fur traders travelled.
+Walking trails from Fort Langley follow the gentle banks along the Fraser River where long ago the fur traders traveled.
 New Condos and houses line the river today.
-Eagles can often be spotted in the trees, watching for a chance to grab a salmon breaking the water’s surface as they migrate up river to spawn.
+Eagles can often be spotted in the trees, watching for a chance to grab a salmon breaking the water’s surface as they migrate upriver to spawn.

 A Bridge crosses the Bedford channel of the Fraser from Fort Langley to Brae Island, a popular campsite,and RV park. website

-The 156 sites at Brae island can accomodate the largest RV’S with up to 50 amp hookups.
-The location is ideal for visiting the Vancouver area, a nd books up quickly, make sure you reserve early.
+The 156 sites at Brae island can accommodate the largest RVs with up to 50 amp hookups.
+The location is ideal for visiting the Vancouver area, and books up quickly, make sure you reserve early.

 Fort Langley boasts a wide selection of places to eat, pubs, bakeries, and sandwich shops are some of the choices.
 Grabbing lunch at Wendel’s Bookstore or The Blacksmith bakery are two of our favorites.
 It is busy on weekends so be prepared to wait.